Steel wire safety fences: should they be on UK roads?

-Recently, one issue has raised the profile of steel safety fences amongst motorcyclists: the opening of the newly upgraded A11.
+Recently, one issue has raised the profile of steel safety fences among motorcyclists: the opening of the newly upgraded A11.
 The steel safety fence system chosen for the central reserve is a wire rope.
-I am baffled at this choice; not because it will be unpopular – that was quite obvious from past experience; not because the road has curves and there are no under beam panels to protect a sliding fallen motorcyclist (which may help at this location); but because any form of steel safety fence was used at all on a new project.
+I am baffled at this choice; not because it will be unpopular – that was quite obvious from past experience – and not because the road has curves and there are no under beam panels to protect a sliding fallen motorcyclist (which may help at this location), but because any form of steel safety fence was used at all on a new project.

 So that’s that, then?
-Well no, it isn’t really; and the key reason why is about how roads and other public assets are paid for.
+Well, no, it isn’t really.
+The key reason why is about how roads and other public assets are paid for.

 Whatever it is called, there are two types of expenditure in business and public service: one is ‘Capital’ and the other is ‘Revenue’.
 If you think that you are not going to understand this part, don’t panic and hang on – I think that I can assist.

-Here we go: revenue expenditure is when you keep repairing the roof on your dodgy old shed – it buys the felt, nails and possibly pays the local handyman a couple of hours to do the job.
-The thing with revenue spending is that you have to keep doing it and doing it and doing it again; it never ends.
+Revenue expenditure is when you keep repairing the roof on your dodgy old shed – it buys the felt, nails and possibly pays the local handyman for a couple of hours to do the job.
+The thing with revenue spending is that you have to keep doing it and doing it and doing it again... it never ends.

-So, that’s going to be a day or two of delays; and it is quite often the case that a few minor collisions will occur in the queues.
+So that’s going to be a day or two of delays and it is quite often the case that a few more minor collisions will occur in the queues.
 Now this will just keep happening again and again every time there is a collision with the steel safety fence.

 The other outcome is that the UK’s motorcyclists would not be riding along these busiest of roads giving occasional sideways glances at so-called ‘safety fences’, which at best give us all very bad dreams and at worst can do us so much harm, should we have cause to slide under one at any speed.